Malai Kofta Recipe

-How to make Malai Kofta?
+How To Make Malai Kofta?

 To make Paneer Kofta, firstly mash boil potato, paneer, mixed herbs and spices together.
 Add some cornflour to the mixture so that the mixture can easily absorb excessive moisture.
 Bind the whole mixture and make small paneer balls which are also known as Koftas.
 Deep fry all the koftas. then add them to onion tomato gravy.

-Tips for making Malai Kofta:
+Tips For Making Malai Kofta:

 Cornflour is the main ingredient while binding the flour.
 Without cornflour, the koftas become so soft after added to the gravy.

 The gravy or curry made using onion-tomato cashews.
 Adding cream to this gravy gives this recipe a nice taste.
 Almonds are also used while making a curry.
-Cashew-almond curry gives Malai Kofta a rich flavour which reminds us of Mughlai Cuisine.
+Cashew-almond curry gives Malai Kofta a rich flavor which reminds us of Mughlai Cuisine.

 For stuffing, you can also add dry fruits.
 You can add some raisins, cashews, walnut and almonds.
 Adding dry fruits gives this recipe an authentic Indian taste.